gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 to acquire in this country, either in right of his patrimony, or from any other person, I consider to be owing to your gracious favour, and I shall hold them at your free disposal."

-## Chapter XX: The martyrdom of St. Thomas.
+## Chapter XX: The martyrdom of St. Thomas

 Raymond pursuing his journey and having arrived at court with the earl's letter, the king received him with great cold ness, and being as usual much occupied with business, deferred his reply.